Have this attitude in yourselves which

 James chapter 3 speaks about circumcising ambition from our hearts.

-He didn't need to prove himself to anyone.
-In the same way God desires to create this same mind in us which is in Christ Jesus.
+to anyone.
+In the same way God desires to create this same mind in us which is

 The Water Song